 earlier years of the thirteenth century.
 To this work belong the

-beginning of the thirteenth century, and, before it was raised (in the
+belongs to the beginning of the thirteenth century, and, before it was

-year 1892) its lowness was accounted for by the fact that there was no
+raised (in the year 1892) its lowness was accounted for by the fact that

-clerestory to the nave, the roof springing from immediately above the
+there was no clerestory to the nave, the roof springing from immediately

-that at the same time the chancel was either considerably lengthened, or
+little doubt that at the same time the chancel was either considerably

 “The next work was the addition of an aisle on the north side of the

 chancel This dates from the middle or second half of the thirteenth